thumbor/thumbor/docs/whos_using_it.rst

 `HeyCar <https://hey.car/>`__

-    HeyCar is using Thumbor to optmize images for each customers device, taking network and screen sizes into account.
+    HeyCar is using Thumbor to optimize images for each customers device, taking network and screen sizes into account.

     Our Thumbor instances run on our Kubernetes Cluster, served behind a CloudFront instance for caching purposes.